Frequently Asked Questions

 - Change in employment status of the employee, spouse

-or dependent, including: termination or commencement
+(same sex or opposite sex) or dependent, including: termination

-an increase or decrease in the number of hours of employment;
+including an increase or decrease in the number of hours of employment;

 a switch between full-time and part-time status, and a change